FelSiq/bllsht-my-database/README.md

 # Configuration and customization
 You may easily change script parameters just changing values inside the ``scriptConfig'' class inside bllshtMyDatabase.py file.

+# Output
+Check out sample.sql to get a idea of the program output.

 # Important
 Every table with SERIAL or BIGSERIAL column types must be brand-new (i.e. the autoincrementing counter must be currently on 1) in order to FOREIGN KEYS pointing to SERIAL/BIGSERIAL columns work.